 I am a music lover and I have always owned a turntable.
+Music speaks to me; melodically, rhythmically, lyrically, and philosophically.
 I listen to records nearly every day.
 Music is not only about the pleasure of listening to the melodies, harmonies, rhythms, and lyrics of the songs.
-It’s also about the memories and emotions that the music from a particular album invokes or brings back.
+It’s also about the memories and emotions and passions that the music invokes in you.

-I grew up primarily listening to pop and rock music of the 1960s and ’70s – what I refer to as the “golden age of vinyl”.
+I grew up primarily listening to pop and rock music of the 1960s and ’70s – what I affectionately regard as the “golden age of vinyl”.
 Most of my record collection consists of music from that era.
-I have however always enjoyed listening to new sounds and have albums from all the decades that followed, up through today.
+I have however always enjoyed discovering new sounds and have albums from all the decades that followed, up through today.

 I am particularly intrigued by many of the newer artists that are gaining popularity today.
 Similar to the way the “underground” FM radio stations in the ’60s seemed to endlessly expand the possibilities of what was popular music then, I see the Internet taking over that role today.
 I am also excited to see, with the resurgence of vinyl today, many newer bands releasing their music on what I feel is the best medium for both sound and artistic expression.